nf-core/eager/docs/usage.md

 ##### `--circularfilter`

 If you want to filter out reads that don't map to a circular chromosome, turn this on.
 By default this option is turned off.

+#### Bowtie2

+##### `--bt2_alignmode`

+The type of read alignment to use.
+Options are 'local' or 'end-to-end'.
+Local allows only partial alignment of read, with ends of reads maybe 'soft-clipped', if provides best alignment score.
+End-to-end requires all nucleotides to align somehow.
+Default is 'local', following [Cahill et al (2018)](https://doi.org/10.1093/molbev/msy018) and [(Poullet and Orlando 2020)](https://doi.org/10.3389/fevo.2020.00105).

+##### `--bt2_sensitivity`

+The Bowtie2 'preset' to use.
+Options: 'no-preset' 'very-fast', 'fast', 'sensitive', or 'very-sensitive'.
+These strings apply to both `--bt2_alignmode` options.
+See the Bowtie2 [manual](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#command-line) for actual settings.
+Default is 'sensitive' (following [Poullet and Orlando (2020)](https://doi.org/10.3389/fevo.2020.00105), when running damaged-data _without_ UDG treatment)

+##### `--bt2n`

+The number of mismatches allowed in the seed during seed-and-extend procedure of Bowtie2.
+This will override any values set with `--bt2_sensitivity`.
+Default: 0.

+##### `--bt2l`

+The length of the seed substring to use during seeding.
+This will override any values set with `--bt2_sensitivity`.
+Default: 0.

+##### `-bt2_trim5`

+Number of bases to trim of 5' (left) end of read prior alignment.
+Maybe useful when left-over sequencing artefacts of in-line barcodes present Default: 0

+##### `-bt2_trim3`

+Number of bases to trim of 3' (right) end of read prior alignment.
+Maybe useful when left-over sequencing artefacts of in-line barcodes present Default: 0.

 ### Mapped Reads Stripping